 Optimal shRNA expression for high-confidence functional analysis results

-Our most advanced shRNA platform, SMARTvector lentiviral shRNAs utilize the flexibility of promoter and reporter options coupled with our most advanced rational design algorithm to target the complete genome for human, mouse, and rat protein-coding and long non-coding genes.
+Our most advanced shRNA platform, SMARTvector inducible lentiviral shRNAs utilize the flexibility of promoter and reporter options and the tight regulation of expression from the Tet-On® 3G transactivator protein coupled with our most advanced rational design algorithm to target the complete genome for human, mouse, and rat protein-coding and long non-coding genes.

 Pooled lentiviral libraries offer an efficient and cost-effective method for screening large numbers of genes without automation.
 Library construction, pooling techniques, and high-throughput sequencing-compatible screening workflows have been experimentally validated to ensure reproducibility and accurate hit identification.
 Learn about optimal library design and the pooled screening workflow on our Pooled lentiviral screening libraries page.

-- Innovative vector design for robust shRNA expression from SMARTvector Lentiviral shRNAs
+- Innovative vector design for robust inducible shRNA expression from SMARTvector inducible lentiviral shRNA

-- SMARTchoice options give you a choice of promoter* and reporter (or no reporter!) for optimal performance in your experiment.
+- SMARTchoice configuration options give you a choice of four inducible promoters and two fluorescent reporters for optimal performance in your experiment

-Choose SMARTvector inducible lentiviral shRNA for tight regulation of expression from the Tet-On® 3G transactivator protein
+- Tightly controlled regulation of shRNA expression from the Tet-On® 3G transactivator protein

 - 8 x 25 µL (200 µL total) for libraries ≤ 5000 constructs